conorbmurphy/galvanizereference/README.md

 * Linear regression basics, especially that LR is more complex than y = MX + B
 * Interpreting coefficients for linear and logistic regression
 * How do you know if you overfit a model and how do you adjust for it?
+* Compare lasso regression and logistic regression using PCA
+* Why would you choose breadth first search over depth first search in graph theory?
+* What's NMF and how does the math work?

 O'Reilly (Including salary averages): https://www.oreilly.com